sarah-carretero/Pokemon/README.md

-# Pokémon Guessing Game
+# Pokemon Guessing Game

-A console-based Poeémon guessing game developed in Java as an Object-Oriented Programming project.
+A console-based Pokemon guessing game developed in Java as an Object-Oriented Programming project.

 The player must identify a randomly selected Pokemon by asking questions about its type and attacks.
 Based on the answers, the game eliminates Pokemon that do not match the available clues until the player makes a guess.